pay-now/paynow-prestashop/README.EN.md

 [**Wersja polska**][ext0]

-# Paynow PrestaShop Plugin
+# PrestaShop Plugin for paynow gateway

-The Paynow plugin adds quick bank transfers, BLIK and cards payments to PrestaShop.
+The `paynow` plugin adds quick bank transfers, BLIK and cards payments to PrestaShop.

 ## Table of Contents